jonny-novikov/programmer-training/README.md

 - This is a working document which means it will change as we work on each goal.
 - We will add more resources as we need or find them.
 - If you find something that fits with our learning add it to your branch and create a pull request to have it added to master.

+## What makes a great programmer?

+What makes a great programmer?
+The ability to manage complexity.

+1. You are going to over think absolutely everything.
+2. It's easier then it seems.
+It will seem harder and more complicated first, you'll hurt getting up some learning curves but eventually you'll weed through the complexity to the simple parts that create that complicated mess.
+3. Practice makes perfect.
+Practice creates second nature understanding.
+Practice
+4. Don't over do it.
+At a certain point pushing yourself means creating bad habits.
+5. Break all the things!
+You'll create a deeper understanding of how ad why things work the way they do.